MesserLab/SLiM-Benchmarks/_README.txt

     bash ./runmulti.sh <model-name> <replicates>

 This passes the model name and replicate count through to runone.sh, sublaunching it multiple times to generate replicates for the single-thread case as well as for specific thread counts for the multi-threaded case.
 The thread counts used for the multi-threaded case are governed by the shell variable SLIM_BENCHTHREADS.
-By default this variable is set with SLIM_BENCHTHREADS="1 2 3 6 9 12"; this choice for the number of threads is tailored to our target testing machine.
+By default this variable is set with SLIM_BENCHTHREADS="1 2 4 6 8" for now; this choice for the number of threads is tailored to our target testing machine and will change.
 You can change the thread counts used by simply setting and exporting the variable, like so:

     SLIM_BENCHTHREADS="1 2 5 10 20 40"
     export SLIM_BENCHTHREADS